6G-SANDBOX/TNLCM/docs/README.md

 trial_network:  # Mandatory, contains the description of all entities in the Trial Network
   type-name:  # A unique identifier for each entity in the Trial Network (entity name)
     type:  # 6G-Library component type
-    name: # custom name
+    name: # Custom name
     dependencies: # List of dependencies of the component with other components
       - {type}-{name}
       - ...
-    input: # Necessary variables collected from the input part of the 6G-Library ...
+    input: # Dictionary with the variables collected from the input part of the 6G-Library
+      key: value
 ```

 This repository contains a variety of descriptor templates: